pmbanka/akka-shards-spam-repro/README.md

 The goal is to have an exact number of actors spread among the cluster, and to route messages to these actors in a round robin/randomized manner.
 The actors number should remain constant, no matter how many nodes are running.

 Proposed solution - something similar to HashCodeMessageExtractor, but each shard contains only one entity.

-It seems like both implementations of IMessageExtractor in the repo should give the above behavior.

-First of them should create actors like that:
+Implemented extractor creates pairs of shardId/entityId like that:
-/1/the_one_and_only
-/2/the_one_and_only
-..etc

-Second one like that:
 /1/1
 /2/2
 ...etc